FabbriniMarco/Generate-MiSeq-Manifest/README.md

 Then, we need to locate your Rscript.exe executable.
 You can open your File Explorer and head to "This PC", then select "OS C:", then "Program Files" (EN) or "Programmi" (IT) and open the "R" folder.
 Check which one is the latest version (the highest number) and edit the line of code below (R-4.3.1) in order to execute the appropriate version of R.
 Remember to execute the command below with the commercial & first!
 Note the use of double quotes for the path to the Rscript.exe executable.
-Note to the IT users: even if your folder is named "Programmi", you still need to type "Program Files" in the path below.
+Note to the Italian users: even if your folder is named "Programmi", you must type "Program Files" in the path below.
 Just adjust the R-X.X.X version in the path

 ```Powershell
 & "C:\Program Files\R\R-4.3.1\bin\Rscript.exe" Generate-MiSeq-Manifest.R index_database.tsv header.tsv Project_name 2023-05-18 4 EXAMPLE_PLATES.xlsx